Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 Grab the EX drag chain and position this running along the X-axis with the correct end of the drag chain oriented to clip on to the start and end links along the X-axis.
 Seat the Z-axis motor cable and router power cord into this drag chain.

-Note: if you purchased the limit switch add-on kit, you’ll want to install the Z-axis limit switch and route this through the X-axis drag chain as well.
+Note: if you purchased the limit switch add-on kit, you'll want to install the Z-axis limit switch and route this through the X-axis drag chain as well.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__5633.jpg){.aligncenter .size-medium}